 In school, we don’t have classes about how to handle our finances.
 If our parents aren’t educated enough on the subject to share with us their knowledge, we will never understand the real potential of investing, thus be poor.

 Understand that money is only a resource, it shouldn’t be the end goal.
-Instead of spending them for new things, learn how to invest them so you can gain a bigger profit over time.
+Instead of spending them for new things, learn how to invest your money so you can gain a bigger profit over time.

-Mind your own business: Financial difficulties often come to those who work for others, their whole lives.
+- Mind your own business: Financial difficulties often come to those who work for others for their whole lives.
 Unfortunately, in the end, they don’t have anything left.
 Use your free time to build your own business.

-Expert education: Don’t focus so much on your school education.
+- Expert education: Don’t focus so much on your school education.
 Invest in becoming an expert in a specific niche.
-Being an “A” student will surely make you popular amongst your teachers but it won’t put food on your table.
+Being an “A” student will surely make you popular amongst your teachers but it won’t put food on your table in the long run.

 Commentary And My Personal Takeaway

 In general, the book tells a story about a boy raised by two fathers.
 His original dad, the poor one, is the one teaching the boy to study hard so he can later find a stable job in a large corporation where he can earn a living.
 The wealthy farther, on the other hand, is the one who tells the boy to invest.
 He inspires him to pursue his dreams, to work towards a project of his interest.
 He’s the one who constantly pushes him to invest in himself and in some kind of businesses.
-But not only that, the rich dad also teaches the kid that money is a resource and that this resource should be used to become financially independent.
+But not only that

 It’s definitely a book everyone should read.
 Even if you’re good at managing your personal finances.